 Have you ever gone out to a well reviewed, luxurious restaurant for dinner?
 I’m sure you paid a pretty penny for it.
 However, if fine dining is a passion of yours and you enjoyed it then it’s worth the expense.
 On the other hand, it’s hard not to feel silly paying $20 more than you’re supposed to for a sandwich at an average local restaurant.
 In this situation, you’re much better off putting that money towards cooking lessons and becoming your own chef.

 As an electronics designer, I’ve had similar experiences with programmable logic controllers (PLCs) and localized embedded systems.
 You can achieve significant cost reduction by replacing PLCs with localized embedded systems.
-However, much like those times when your dining experience is worth every dollar, I’ve also learned that there are scenarios where a PLC vs embedded systems, the more expensive option, is the better choice.
+However, much like those times when your dining experience is worth every dollar, I’ve also learned that there are scenarios where a PLC, the more expensive option, is the better choice.

 PLCs and their applications

 A programmable logic controller is a specialized industrial computer.
 It is custom programmed to monitor input signals (digital or analog), perform logical operations, and trigger specific output signals.
-PLCs are known to be rugged and are commonly used in extreme industrial environments or applications of printed circuit boards that have almost no room for failure.
+PLCs are known to be rugged and are commonly used in extreme industrial environments or applications that have almost no room for failure.

-PLC devices are not strangers to industrial automation applications.
+PLCs are not strangers to industrial applications.
 They are commonly used in production lines, road traffic signals, escalator and HVAC systems.
 They’re capable of basic data manipulation and support various communication protocols like Modbus, and DeviceNet.
 This has made them a preferred option in automated control systems.

 PLC installation is mostly plug-and-play.